jspsych/eyetracking-utils/README.md

 tfrecord_processing.extract_meshes_to_tfrecords(in_path = path/to/jpg/directory, out_path = path/to/empty/directory)
 ```

-The functions in the tfrecrods_processing file will output a directory of TFRecord files.
+The functions in the tfrecrods_processing file will return a directory of TFRecord files.
 There will be one file per subject containing all their data.

 Using functions from the dataset_utils file, you can create TensorFlow datasets from the directory of TFRecord files: